cheezyT08/SimpleTicTacToe/README.md

 > ``
 > java SwingTicTacToe
 > ``
+>
-> After The First Time You Can Just Use
+> After The First Time, Just Use :
 > ``
 > java SwingTicTacToe
 > ``